LoRaMesher/LoRaMesher/README.md

 # LoRaMesher
-This library aims to implement a user firendly way to create a mesh network between multiple ESP32 LoRa Nodes.
-This library is currently under construction.
+## Introduction
+The LoRaMesher library implements a distance vector routing protocol for communicating messages among LoRa nodes.
+For the interaction with the LoRa radio chip, we leverage RadioLib, a versatile communication library which supports the SX126X LoRa series module available on the hardware we used.

 ## Dependencies
 You can check `library.json` for more details.
 Basically we use a modded version of [Radiolib](https://github.com/jgromes/RadioLib) that supports class methods as callbacks and [FreeRTOS](https://freertos.org/index.html) for scheduling maintenance tasks

-###  Configure LoRaMesher with PlatformIO and Visual Studio Code
+##  Configure LoRaMesher with PlatformIO and Visual Studio Code
 1. Download Visual Studio Code
 2. Download PlatformIO inside Visual Studio Code.
 3. Clone the LoraMesher Repository.